| The Tau Cross

 the Third Order, the correct use of the identifying initials and careful use of

+terminology favors clarity and fosters fraternity.
 Especially, in lists of saintly Franciscan tertiaries, it is often

 unclear whether they were "seculars" or "regulars."
 Often we discover